Street name plates

 The developer of any new developments is responsible for the initial costs of nameplates and their mountings and must comply with the specification of the council.

-Street name plates should be fixed as near as possible to street corners, so as to be easily readable by drivers as well as pedestrians.
-The name plate should normally be within 3 metres of the intersection of the kerb lines, but where this is not practicable the distance may be varied up to a maximum of 6 meters.
+- street name plates should be fixed as near as possible to street corners, so as to be easily readable by drivers and pedestrians.
+The name plate should normally be within three metres of the intersection of the kerb lines, but where this is not practicable the distance may be varied up to a maximum of six meters

-Street name plates should be mounted so that they are unlikely to be obscured by pedestrians or vehicles.
-If signs are to be free standing, 76mm diameter tubular galvanised steel post with a cap and baseplate to be used no less than 1220mm in height.
+- if signs are to be free standing, a 76mm diameter tubular galvanised steel post with a cap and baseplate is to be used no less than 1220mm in height

-Where the street name changes at a point other than a cross-roads both names should be displayed at the point of change.
+- where the street name changes at a point other than a cross-road both names should be displayed at the point of change

-Street name plates are to be rectangular with black border 12.5mm wide.
-They are to be made from a 3mm aluminium or 5mm composite aluminium /polycarbonate.
+- they are to be made from a 3mm aluminium or 5mm composite aluminium /polycarbonate

-Block Capitals are to be used with the font ‘Transport’ and lettering to a size of 100mm on a 150mm depth backboard.
-If the plate requires ‘leading to’ the street name should be 75mm with the ‘leading to’ at 50mm on a 225mm plate.
+- if the plate requires ‘leading to’ the street name should be 75mm with the ‘leading to’ at 50mm on a 225mm plate

 - if there is no timber backboard then the plate corners should be rounded to a radius of 25 mm to prevent sharp edges being exposed